Cinnamon Breakfast Cake

 Some mornings before school, my mother would serve me cake for breakfast.
 I don’t mean coffee cake or some other lightly sweet cake that might possibly be considered a morning treat.
 No, I mean straight up cake.
 Frosting and everything.

-This cake, however, is actually meant to be served as a special breakfast treat or as a sweet way to wrap up a weekend brunch.
+This Cinnamon Breakfast Cake, however, is actually meant to be served as a special breakfast treat or as a sweet way to wrap up a weekend brunch.
 It has just the right amount of sweetness and a lovely, delicious swirl of cinnamon running through it to make it a fantastic morning meal treat for a holiday, special occasion, or just because.

 If you’re on the fence about ingesting the occasional slice of cake in the morning, just think about how this cake is quite muffin-like in flavor and texture.
 You just skip the part where you portion and make individual muffins.
 That alone should help you justify having cake for breakfast.
 If you’re still not quite sure, one bite is sure to change your mind!

-Of course, all this breakfast talk doesn’t mean this isn’t a perfectly lovely cake to serve for dessert.
+Of course, all this cake-for-breakfast talk doesn’t mean this isn’t a perfectly lovely cake to serve for dessert.
 It’s not over-the-top sweet, so it would definitely be a great candidate for a simple dessert.
 Or how about an afternoon snack?
 Just imagine a slice of this with your tea or coffee break.
 Basically, this is an all-day-long cake, and that makes me love it even more.

 Cinnamon Breakfast Cake